jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

 ### 19 Outsourcing or direct provision of services
 (1) This clause applies if—
-  (a) an employer is Health New Zealand, the Māori Health Authority, or the New Zealand Blood and Organ Service; and (b) the employer obtains services from its employees; and (c) the employer engages or arranges for another employer to provide some or all of those services—
+  (a) an employer is Health New Zealand or the New Zealand Blood and Organ Service; and (b) the employer obtains services from its employees; and (c) the employer engages or arranges for another employer to provide some or all of those services—
     (i) to the employer (outsourcing); or